nmorse/graphlet/README.md

 processes.
 Edges either "get", or "set" data, or send messages to and from I/O nodes, or transfer the flow of control to other nodes.

-In the Graphlet environment this graph of nodes and edges is the source code.
-Execution is interpreted using a "event-emitter pattern" using a message queue to manage the flow of an application.
+In the Graphlet environment a graph of nodes and edges is the source code.
+Execution is interpreted using a "event emitter" pattern using a message queue to manage the flow of an application.
 Client browsers, servers and embedded controllers can all run these Graphlet flow-control-graphs.

 The flow of control is entirely determined by the topology of nodes and edges.
->You will not find an "IF" or "WHILE" control structure in Graphlet.
+>You will not find an "WHILE" or "FOR" (loop) control structures in Graphlet.
 All flow control is determined by the topology of the graph that you create.

-All Access to data is clearly shown by the (data nodes) connectivity (via edges) in the Graphlet Graph structure.
+All Access to data is clearly defined by edges that connect to data nodes.
+These data conduit (edges) have a great benefit in relieving the programmer in the burden of repetitive variable naming.
-This visual approach enables sharing code, and code inspection (by graph analisys, or visually).
+This visual approach enables sharing code, and code inspection (by graph analysis, or visually).
->If you need to understand what are all the ways that some datum or IO element is read from or written to, it is plainly represented by adjacency.
+>If you need to understand what are all the ways that some data node or i/o element is accessed, it is plainly represented in the graph by edge (adjacency).

 Code Visualization
 ------------------